root-project/web/manual/python/index.md

 | callable.\_mempolicy                      | callable.\_\_mempolicy\_\_      |
 | callable.\_threaded                       | callable.\_\_release\_gil\_\_   |

 - New PyROOT does not parse command line arguments by default anymore.
-For example, when running `python my_script.py -b`, the `-b` argument will not be parsed by PyROOT, and therefore the batch mode will not be activated.
-If the user wants to enable the PyROOT argument parsing again, they can do so by starting their Python script with:
+<br/>For example, when running `python my_script.py -b`, the `-b` argument will not be parsed by PyROOT, and therefore the
+batch mode will not be activated.
+If you want to enable the PyROOT argument parsing again, start your Python script with:

 ```python
 import ROOT
 ROOT.PyConfig.IgnoreCommandLineOptions = False
 ```

-- In new PyROOT, `addressof` should be used to retrieve the address of fields in a `struct`, for example:
+- In new PyROOT, `addressof` should be used to retrieve the address of fields in a `struct`.

 ```python
 >>> ROOT.gInterpreter.Declare("""